The Sciences Po Journalism School

 They attend classes on media history and law.
 In addition to that, several workshops are dedicated to codes of ethics.
 They offer students a dynamic and empiric approach and understanding of journalism and its rules.

-A special status is granted to issues such as mastering journalistic writing or narrative techniques, which are taught during workshops especially designed for different types of media (writing for news websites, mobile applications, for newspapers, for radio stations, for TV channels).
+A special status is granted to issues such as mastering journalistic writing or narrative techniques, which are taught during workshops especially designed for different types of media (writing for news websites, mobile applications, for newspapers and news webistes, for video or TV channels).

 Investigating information is another key element in this teaching project.
 Students are supervised by professionals and learn about the techniques used on the field by carrying out interviews, reports and investigations.
 As for using the digital tools and mutimedia storytelling techniques, students are shown how to use search engines and to check the accuracy of live information and elements glaned from social media.

-In order to put a final touch to their Master's degree, second-year students work on a report or an investigation for three weeks, and can choose the media they want (Internet, TV, radio, newspaper).
+In order to put a final touch to their Master's degree, second-year students work on a report or an investigation for three weeks, and can choose the media they want (mobile, online, TV, video, print).
 They are supervised by a tutor belonging to the Journalism School's team of teachers and present their master's project to a jury.

 Moreover, Sciences Po's School of journalism is entitled to train journalists under an apprenticeship contract (only for students enrolled in the Master in Journalism).
-About twenty of those contracts are signed every year.
 The training combines a course at Sciences Po University and a work experience in a company.

 The trainess are then integrated to the newsroom's staff and benefit from a practical training as well as advice from their supervisor.
 They keep their student cards but also have the same status as an employee, with the same rights and the same duties (salary, social protection, paid holidays, contribution to pension plans and employment insurance).
 The company is partially or completely exempted from fringe benefits and is awarded a compensatory allowance by the government.
 The tuition fees are paid by the company, which also pays for the apprenticeship tax.

-During the whole course, students take part in the journalistic life in newsrooms, be it for newspapers, the Internet, radio stations or TV channels.
-During the first year as well as during the second year of the Master's degree, 10 weeks per year are devoted to internships.
+During the whole course, students take part in the journalistic life in newsrooms, be it for newspapers, the Internet, radio stations or TV and video channels.
+During the first year as well as during the second year of the Master's degree, 8 weeks per year minimum are devoted to internships.

 Digital journalism at every step of the way